PascalCoinDev/PascalCoin/README.md

 ## History:

+### CURRENT DEVELOPMENT (4.0.3a)
+- Major refactoring:
+  - Change TRawBytes from "AnsiString" to "TBytes" type
+  - Do not use AnsiString type for simple string types, use String instead

 ### Build 4.0.2 - 2019-01-08
 - Improvement speed (high performance): checking valid signature only once if operation is on mempool and was verified previously
 - Improved operations/blocks propagation